alina-nek/alina-nek/README.md

 - :dart: Curious about the reasons for everything

-Contact me by LinkedIn :arrow_up:
+Contact me by LinkedIn :arrow_upper_right:
 <!--
 **alina-nek/alina-nek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.